zalando/dress-code/README.md

 $ npm run deploy:bower
 ```

-Publish the distribution version for bower @ http://zalando.github.io/brand-solutions-dress-code-bower
+Publish the distribution version for bower @ https://github.com/zalando/dress-code-bower

 ## License

-Brand solutions Dress Code is released under the MIT license.
+The Dress Code is released under the MIT license.
 See LICENSE for details.